dm807cam/cephalopod/README.md

 private_key <- "XXXX"
 ```

-DISCLAIMER: This package is still under development, and I am not liable for any issues arising from using it.
+DISCLAIMER: This package is still under development, open-source, and I am not liable for any issues arising from using it.
+Please report any issues by opening a ticket.